Back to Creator Lab

 Summary

 Here's what three years of managing chatters has taught me: the creators who make real money aren't the ones with the best content — they're the ones with the best DM strategy.
 Content gets people through the door.
 Chatting closes the sale.
+The complete session flow I broke down above — from the welcome message through rapport, teasing, PPV setup, upselling, and that reverse psychology goodbye — that's the exact system our chatters run every single day.
+It's not theory.
+It's what generates over $100K per month across our accounts.
 If you're still sending mass PPVs to your entire subscriber list and hoping for the best, you're leaving 80-90% of your potential revenue untouched.
 Start simple: set up fan notes, learn your subscribers' names, build rapport before you pitch, and track your numbers.
-If you're ready to scale, see how B9 works with creators or dive into our chatting strategy guide for the specific techniques we use daily.
+Or skip the learning curve entirely — apply for B9 management and we'll put a trained chatter on your page within a week.
+You can also see how B9 works with creators or dive into our chatting strategy guide for the specific techniques we use daily.

 Apply for Management